KB-WEB-DEVELOPMENT/research-grant-app/README.md

 4. Copy the the three existing .env.example files to three new .env files

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The three .env.example files (Governance/.env.example, Finance/.env.example and Research/.env.example) already contain the configuration settings needed for the mysql database connection and RabbitMQ.
+>Note: The three .env.example files (Governance/.env.example, Finance/.env.example and Research/.env.example) already contain the configuration settings needed for the mysql database connection and RabbitMQ.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should adapt those settings to your development environment.